Hypothetical StarCraft: Brood War Balance Patch

 - Parasite energy cost reduced from 75 to 50

 In order for queen spells to be used, a player must produce queens proactively so that there is enough time to accumulate energy for the desired spell.
-This change would allow queens to cast parasite or ensnare as soon as they spawn, but would still require the same amount of forward thinking to use the most powerful spell (Spawn Broodlings).
+This change would allow queens to cast parasite as soon as they spawn, but would still require the same amount of forward thinking to use the more powerful spells (Spawn Broodlings and Ensnare).

 Devourer: